davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 In my memory, this is where the bog bridges started.
 The types of trails were always changing and keeping me guessing...

-This was also the start of the "deli-section", where you would conveniently come upon great delis near the trail almost every day.
+This was also the start of the **"deli section"**, where you would conveniently come upon great delis near the trail almost every day.

 ### New York
 <figure itemprop="image" itemscope="" itemtype="http://schema.org/ImageObject" class="center">